LuisLeal123/LuisLeal123/README.md

 🎨 Creative Website - For my first in-depth website to be built, I plan to showcase my best friend's art.
 Jesse James, the artist for my hometown's mural, has worked extensively over the years in paintings, drawings, chalk art, and now tattoos.
 I want to be able to showcase his work over the years, and allow for website visitors to be able to request commissions for drawings.
+His mural can be seen here: https://www.instagram.com/p/Cyg-AsFx4EI/?img_index=1

 🎓 First Generation college graduate